Chapter 9: Tilts, obliquities and oscillations

 All of this leads to the stunning realization that Venus and Mercury's orbits are, in fact, co-planar with the Sun's approximate 7° tilt!

 This is, of course, nothing that heliocentric astronomers have ever noticed - nor debated.
 You may now wonder: "does the TYCHOSIUM 3D simulator show that the orbits of Venus and Mercury are co-planar with the Sun's axial tilt?"
-Indeed it does: as you can personally verify, the TYCHOSIUM shows how the virtual 'disk' that encompasses the orbits of Venus and Mercury around the Sun remains - at all times - tilted by about 7° in relation to the Sun's orbital plane.
-The orbits of Venus and Mercury are thus co-planar with Earth's axial tilt!
+Indeed it does: as you can personally verify, the TYCHOSIUM shows how the virtual 'disk' that encompasses the orbits of Venus and Mercury around the Sun remains - at all times - tilted by about 6° or 7° in relation to the Sun's orbital plane.
+The orbits of Venus and Mercury are thus co-planar with the Sun's axial tilt!
 Here follow 4 screenshots from the TYCHOSIUM 3D simulator:

 One could not wish for stronger - and more spectacular - evidence that Venus and Mercury are the two lunar satellites of the Sun.
 As it is, Venus and Mercury are not just the only moonless 'planets' of our Solar System; they are also the only two bodies whose orbits are inclined 'in sympathy' with the Sun's axial tilt.
 Everything suggests that we really ought to start calling them 'moons' (the Sun's moons) - instead of 'planets'.
 Add to this the afore-mentioned important fact that our own Moon's rotational axis is also tilted by about 7° in relation to the ecliptic (in 'sympathy' with the Sun, Venus and Mercury)!
 Now, you may rightly ask: "HOW would all this be explained within the Copernican / heliocentric model?"
 Well, you'll have submit this question to your local astronomy professor.
 Let me know how it goes!